 How to create call to action buttons:

-Do not go for the typical ‘Click Here’
+Don't go for the typical ‘Click Here’

 When you write 'Click Here,' the call to action button is short and precise, but it does not tell a visitor why they should click on the particular button.